Deliveroo Logo

 Deliveroo Emblem

 The Deliveroo brand is a whole concept based on the image of a kangaroo.
 Even its name speaks about it: “DELIVEry” + “kangaROO.”
 By the way, the character on the logo is also called Roo.
 In the new design, it looks abstract because the artists made it angular.
 The idea was to match the polygonal graphic’s shape to the courier outfit and the delivery website.
-This is how the three-dimensional cartoon logo became simple and flat but did not lose its original meaning.
+This is how the three-dimensional cartoon logo became simple and flat without losing its original meaning.

 Deliveroo Symbol

 Creative director James Hurst has revealed the secret of typography.
-He admitted that both the logo and the jackets and the Deliveroo website use a modified version of the Stratos font.
+He admitted that both the logo, the jackets, and the Deliveroo website use a modified version of the Stratos font.
 The designers chose this geometric sans-serif because it most closely matches the angular Roo.
 The word is written in bold turquoise lowercase characters.
-The kangaroo’s head is also turquoise in a Robin Egg Blue (# 00CDBC).
+The kangaroo’s head is also turquoise in Robin’s Egg Blue (# 00CDBC).